Battle of Glen Shiel: Conservation of battlefield

-The area known as 'Spanish Hill' is now owned by the National Trust for Scotland.
-The stone breastworks built by the Jacobites on the northern slope are a rare example of surviving fieldworks in Britain, and designated a scheduled monument.
+Now owned by the National Trust for Scotland, the stone breastworks built on the northern slope are a rare example of surviving fieldworks in Britain, and designated a scheduled monument.

 In advance of the 300th anniversary of the battle, the National Trust for Scotland was involved in an archaeological survey of the site.
 Finds included ammunition from the mortars which were deployed against the Jacobite forces.